Steroid sulfotransferase

-Thus, the two substrates of this enzyme are 3'-phosphoadenylyl sulfate and phenolic steroid, whereas its two products are adenosine 3',5'-bisphosphate and steroid O-sulfate.
+It uses the cofactor 3'-phosphoadenosine-5'-phosphosulfate (PAPS) and gives adenosine 3',5'-bisphosphate as a byproduct.
+For example, the enzyme characterised from adrenal glands converts estradiol to estradiol sulfate:

-This enzyme belongs to the family of transferases, specifically the sulfotransferases, which transfer sulfur-containing groups.
+This enzyme is a transferase, specifically a sulfotransferase, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is 3'-phosphoadenylyl-sulfate:phenolic-steroid sulfotransferase.
 This enzyme is also called steroid alcohol sulfotransferase.
-This enzyme participates in steroid metabolism.

 Genes

 Of 62 sulfotransferase genes in the human genome, 16 represent cytoplasmic sulfotransferases, and of these 16 cytoplasmic sulfotransferases, five have been found to act as steroid sulfotransferases.
 These five sulfotransferase genes are SULT1A1, SULT1E1, and SULT2A1, as well as the two isoforms of SULT2B1, SULT2B1a and SULT2B1b.
 Their substrate specificity is as follows: